 Another option is to freeze breast milk in silicone freezer trays and then when the milk is frozen solid, to pop the frozen milk out and store them in the freezer in either freezer ziplock bags, silicone bags, or large glass jars.
 This requires an extra step, but can be a handy way to only defrost the exact amount of breastmilk you want at any given time.
 Our baby food and storage roundup also includes a silicone freezer tray if you want to go this route.

 One of the easiest ways to defrost milk is by putting it in the fridge overnight.
 This works no matter how you've frozen your milk.
 If you are looking to more quickly defrost milk, or you are a busy mom and having to remember to do something the night before is a non-starter, then it depends on how the milk is frozen.
-If you stored it in a breast milk storage bag, we recommend quickly running it under lukewarm water, dumping it into a glass or stainless steel container or bottle when it's still in icy chunks, and then defrosting and heating up the milk.
-That way you can minimize any risk that heating up the bag will release chemicals.
+If you stored it in a breast milk storage bag, we recommend quickly running it under lukewarm water (not hot!), dumping it into a glass or stainless steel container or bottle when it's still in icy chunks, and then defrosting and heating up the milk in a bottle warmer or under hot water.
+That way you can minimize any risk that heating up the plastic bag will release chemicals.
 For those using glass containers, we recommend a warm bath to defrost.
 Just keep in mind that it will take a bit longer for the middle to fully defrost.
 Lastly, if you've got your milk in frozen cubes, take the cubes out and put them in a glass or stainless steel bottle and then defrost in a warm bath.
-If the bottle you use to feed your child is plastic, heating up the milk in a different glass or stainless steel container and then pouring it into the plastic bottle is a simple way to limit exposures to chemicals that could potentially leach from the bottle.
+If the bottle you use to feed your child is plastic (no judgement if you just can't make stainless steel or glass work!), heating up the milk in a different glass or stainless steel container and then pouring it into the plastic bottle is a simple way to limit exposures to chemicals that could potentially leach from the bottle.